The unfolding coronavirus crisis in mining & metals

 What to do now: Manage the response

 The actions that companies take in this crisis will not only determine how well they fare in the short term—they will also define their culture and brand for some time to come.
 To mitigate near-term operational risks and protect people, the following actions should be taken now:

 What's next: Building for the long term

-The crisis is bringing significant challenges to the mining and metals industries, but it is also creating an opportunity to reset for the future.
+The crisis has brought significant challenges to the mining and metals industries, but it has also created an opportunity to reset for the future.
 Beyond their immediate responses to the crisis, companies can build the capabilities that over time will help them recover from today’s crisis and successfully navigate through tomorrow’s disruptions.
 To do so, consider these six actions:

 Overall, mining and metals companies need to react now, respond decisively and plan for what is coming next.
 It’s an approach that will help meet today’s challenges brought on by COVID-19 and those that come tomorrow.